kristjanl/fs-extension-code/README.md

 ### Results

-Running CFlow on a model file produces a data file in csv directory containing the interval boxes of the flowpipes for each time step.
+Running CFlow on a model file produces a data file in `csvs` directory containing the interval boxes of the flowpipes for each time step.

-### Comparing methods

-### As a library